Alexsanchez-WP/Login-AWP_WordPress_Plugin/trunk/readme.txt

 * Put the main logo of the website
 * Responsive
 * Just activating it already adds personality to the login
+* Choose from pre-designed themes to instantly transform your login page
+* Create your own custom theme with the Style Builder

 == Frequently Asked Questions ==